Story in Video Games part 3 - Heavy Blame

 Press X to sex

 Arguably, the most interesting part of Heavy Rain is playing as FBI agent, Norman Jayden, with his super detective abilities, roaming around and collecting clues at the crime scene to piece everything together.
 The main reason his section is interesting is due to the gameplay involved.
 Yes, there's actually a gameplay positive!
 It still doesn't play well, but it's interesting. at least.
-While most of the other characters' sequences involve you doing mundane things with the button prompts like staring at a painting on the wall that doesn't mean anything, or heating up a kid's dinner, Jayden's sequences involve meaningful interaction with the environment.
+While most of the other characters' sequences involve you doing mundane things with the button prompts like staring at a painting on the wall that doesn't mean anything or heating up a kid's dinner, Jayden's sequences involve meaningful interaction with the environment.
 These segments allow players to search, investigate, and correlate clues in crime scenes.
-After collecting all the data, you can see how it connects to one another, albeit in a guided process, but you still feel like you're helping the character get closer to solving the case.
+After collecting all the data, you can see how they connect, albeit in a guided process, but you still feel like you're helping the character get closer to solving the case.

 However, Jayden's plot sequences, outside the detective gameplay bits, are often no more intriguing than the other characters'.
-Even this character had a few red-herring segments that went nowhere and felt like wastes of time.
-This excess fluff of pointless story elements and plot-points, the awkward presentation, the sub-par voice acting, and the poorly-written dialogue only further detracts from the story.
+Even this character had a few red-herring segments that went nowhere and felt like a waste of time.
+This excess fluff of pointless story elements and plot points, the awkward presentation, the sub-par voice acting, and the poorly-written dialogue only further detract from the story.
 Unfortunately for Heavy Rain, it isn't backed up by solid gameplay mechanics and is just a pain in the ass to play.
-If you took the unrewarding gameplay out, Heavy Rain might have surfaced as a mini-series TV show, but I still doubt it had enough to keep people tuned-in for even a third episode.
+If you took the unrewarding gameplay out, Heavy Rain might have surfaced as a mini-series TV show, but I still doubt it had enough to keep people tuned in for even a third episode.

 8-7-2016-5-32-03-PM-1038x576.png